w3c/yml2vocab/README.md

    1. Run, via `node`, the file `dist/main.js` of the repository
    2. Run, via `node_modules/.bin/ts-node`, the file `main.ts` of the repository

-   The script also accepts a single argument to be used instead of `vocabulary` to name the various files.
+   The script also accepts a single argument to be used instead of `vocabulary` to name the various files (see above).

 #### Content of the directory